paul-hammant/aether/experiments/docs/erlang-go-comparison.md

 - Complexity.
 Two models = two sets of bugs.
 - But C interop is a first-class requirement for us.

-## Honest Trade-offs

-Let's be real about what we're giving up and gaining:

-### What We Lose vs Erlang

-- ❌ **Preemption** - Erlang can't get stuck in a tight loop, we can
-- ❌ **Battle-tested** - BEAM has 30+ years in production telecom systems
-- ❌ **Hot code reloading** - Erlang can swap code while running (we want this later)
-- ❌ **Distribution** - BEAM clustering is built-in and proven

-### What We Gain vs Erlang

-- ✅ **Native code speed** - No VM overhead
-- ✅ **Even lighter weight** - 128B vs 2.6KB
-- ✅ **C interop** - Call any C library without marshalling
-- ✅ **Small binaries** - No VM to bundle

-### What We Lose vs Go

-- ❌ **Automatic stack management** - Go grows stacks as needed
-- ❌ **Integrated runtime** - Their scheduler + netpoller + GC work together
-- ❌ **Proven at scale** - Go runs Google's infrastructure
-- ❌ **Easier to use** - `go func()` is simpler than our actor syntax

-### What We Gain vs Go

-- ✅ **Lighter weight** - 128B vs 2KB goroutines
-- ✅ **Faster single-core** - 125M msg/s vs Go's ~10-20M
-- ✅ **Explicit actor model** - Actors are first-class, not hidden behind goroutines
-- ✅ **No GC pauses** - We're exploring manual memory management options

-## Why Our Approach Makes Sense

-Here's the thesis: **Erlang and Go both need a runtime because they're runtime languages.
-We compile to C, so we can make different trade-offs.**

-Erlang needs the VM because:
-- Preemption requires reduction counting (VM does this)
-- Hot code reloading requires bytecode interpretation
-- Distribution requires serialization/deserialization

-Go needs the runtime because:
-- Stack management (segmented stacks, then contiguous)
-- Garbage collection
-- Netpoller for async I/O
-- Scheduler

 We're saying: **What if we compile the actor model down to simple C code?**